Invariant measures concentrated on countable structures: Existence of invariant measures

 Note that although structures with underlying set $\Reals$ will suffice for our purposes, we could have defined the notion of a \emph{Borel $L$-structure} more generally, for other measure spaces.

+Our first goal in \S\ref{BorelLStructuresSection} is to define a sampling procedure that, given a Borel $L$-structure with certain properties, yields an invariant measure on $\Str_L$.
+We begin with several definitions.

+Given an $L$-structure $\cN$ of arbitrary cardinality, we write $\Sub(\cN)$ to denote the set of those sequences in $\cN^\omega$ that contain all constants of $\cN$ and are closed under the application of functions of $\cN$.
+Such a sequence is precisely an enumeration (possibly with repetition) of the underlying set of some countable substructure of $\cN$.
+Note that whenever $L$ is relational, or when $\cN$ has trivial definable closure, we have $\Sub(\cN) = \cN^\omega$ (but not conversely).
+We say that $\cN$ is \defn{samplable} when $\Sub(\cN) = \cN^\omega$.
+Observe that $\cN$ is samplable precisely when $L$ has no constant symbols and every function is a choice function.

-Next we describe a map taking a sequence of elements of an arbitrary $L$-structure to the corresponding $L$-structure with underlying set $\Naturals$.
-We will apply this map to a random sequence of elements of a Borel $L$-structure to induce a random $L$-structure with underlying set $\Naturals$.
+Next we describe a map taking an element of $\Sub(\cN)$ to an $L$-structure with underlying set $\Naturals$.
+In the case when $\cN$ is samplable, we will apply this map to a random sequence of elements of $\cN$ to induce a random $L$-structure with underlying set $\Naturals$.

 \begin{definition} Suppose $\cN$ is an $L$-structure (of arbitrary cardinality).
-Define the function $\F_{\cN}: \cN^\w \to \Model$ as follows.
-For $\AA=(a_i)_{i\in \w} \in\cN^\w$, let $\F_{\cN}(\AA)$ be the $L$-structure with underlying set $\Naturals$ satisfying
+Define the function $\F_{\cN}\colon \Sub(\cN) \to \Model$ as follows.
+For $\AA=(a_i)_{i\in \w} \in \Sub(\cN)$, let $\F_{\cN}(\AA)$ be the $L$-structure with underlying set $\Naturals$ satisfying